What Is the Cleveland Cavs' Starting Lineup?

 Who Is the Cavs 6th Man?

-Hunter is the guy, and the trade for him is a bonafide victory for the Cavaliers, who needed a talented and experienced guy to take over the reins as the sixth man.
-For years, he was one of the most productive players for the Hawks.
-Now, he will bring his experience to the Cavaliers and give them the extra weapon they need.
-He is on the board at ESPN BET for NBA Sixth Man Award odds.
+Hunter is the guy, and the trade for him is a bona fide victory for the Cavaliers, who needed a talented and experienced guy to take over the reins as the sixth man.
+He is on the board at ESPN BET for NBA Sixth Man Award odds and has the shortest odds to take home the award at DraftKings.

 If you're considering betting on Hunter or Mobley to win NBA awards (or on the Cavs to win the Finals or the East), make sure to use the best Ohio sportsbook promos available today.